MSchabel/developers-community/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBaseArticles.md

 <img class="fancyimage" style="width:700px" src="img/qualifiers.png">

 You can also use the Thumb Up and Down icons displayed in a search.
 Below is an example where the utterance returned some results.
-The preferred result was only a FAIR PLUS match.
+The preferred result was only a GOOD match.
 By tapping the **Thumbs Up** icon, you automatically add the current utterance to a Positive Learning set for this article.
 Tapping **Thumbs Down** does the opposite.

 <img class="fancyimage" style="width:700px" src="img/ConvoBuilder/kb_test_thumbsUp.png">